 Create a pandas dataframe out of this dictionary.
-To achieve this, first convert your dictionary into a pandas Series object and use the explode() and reset_index() functions.
+To achieve this, first convert your dictionary into a pandas Series object and use the explode() and reset\index() functions like so:

 Your dataframe should contain two columns, one with the century and one with the respective tokens:

-century token

-1400 token1

-1400 token2

-1400 token3

-• • •

-1500 token1

-1500 1500 token1 token2
+century token 1400 token1 1400 token2 1400 token3 ...
+1500 token1 1500 token2 1500 token3

-Hint: In order to get a list of all the files in the directories, you can import the glob Library and use the following code: list(glob.iglob("dta//.txt", recursive=True)).
+Hint: In order to get a list of all the files in the directories, you can import the glob Library and use the following code: list(glob.iglob("dta/\\/\.txt", recursive=True)).
 This will give you a list of the file names and paths for each txt-File.
 You can then iterate over this list to read in all the files' content.

-On your dataframe from the previous exercise, calculate Type-Token Ratio (TTR) for the 1400 and the 1500 corpus, respectively.
-To do this, look at the pandas methods drop_duplicates() and size().
+On the dataframe from Exercise 1, calculate Type-Token Ratio (TTR) for the 1400 and the 1500 corpus, respectively.
+To do this, look at the pandas methods drop\duplicates () and size().
 What do you observe?
 What do the numbers tell you about the vocabulary distribution in the two corpora?